 Alex Clearfield is a staff correspondent for National Journal and National Journal Hotline.
 Before joining National Journal in 2017 he was a writer and researcher for CQ Roll Call covering the 2016 congressional elections and writing profiles of members of Congress.
 He is a native of Voorhees, NJ and graduated from Johns Hopkins University with a political science degree.

 Staff Correspondent, Hotline

-Zach Cohen is the governors reporter for National Journal Hotline.
+Zach Cohen is the Senate races reporter for National Journal Hotline.
 Before joining National Journal in 2014 as its digital editor, he interned at The Washington Post, Time Magazine, USA Today and PBS MediaShift and wrote about politics and government for New Voices.
 Zach was born and raised in New Jersey and got his bachelor's degree in international relations from American University, where he served as editor-in-chief of The Eagle, the school newspaper.

 George E. Condon Jr.

 George E. Condon Jr. is White House correspondent for National Journal.
 He joined National Journal at the beginning of the Obama administration, covering the White House for CongressDaily.
 Prior to that, he covered the White House and national politics as Washington bureau chief for Copley News Service and the San Diego Union-Tribune.
 Condon has interviewed nine presidents and reported from 88 countries.
 He led the team that won the 2006 Pulitzer Prize for National Reporting for coverage of the corruption of Rep. Randy "Duke" Cunningham.
 Condon is a past president of the White House Correspondents Association and the Gridiron Club and past chairman of the National Press Foundation.
 He is a native of Cleveland and a graduate of Georgetown University.